vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

 How can we trigger the producer to emit the proper event, so that we verify it against its contract?

-> Generate RefData Producer input data as part of the contract test
+> Generate ServiceB1 Producer input data as part of the contract test

 ![](images/src/main/plantuml/contract-refdata-producer-contract-test.png)